vivainio/wpathr/README.md

 exists - remove nonexisting items from path

 search PATTERN PATTERN - search through path, looking for files matching any of PATTERNs

+long - map shortened names (e.g. by squash) to long names, show on screen (but do not modify)